synsense/sinabs/docs/speck/faqs/available_network_arch.md

 ```

 I have to say it is not an elegant solution though, it should help you to achieve an initial Residual Block.
 We will
-improve this part after sinabs-dynapcnn has the ability for extracting model's graph.
+improve this part after Sinabs has the ability for extracting model's graph.

 ## What execution order should I be aware of when I am implementing a sequential structure?
 You should be aware with the internal layer order.